 You have a right to expect a high standard of care from our practice and we will try at all times to provide the very best care possible.
 In order to assist us in this, we require that you take full responsibility for ensuring that you do not abuse the service.

-Very occasionally a practice/patient relationship breaks down completely and in this situation a patient may choose to register with an alternative practice.
+Very occasionally a practice or patient relationship breaks down completely and in this situation a patient may choose to register with an alternative practice.
 The practice also has the right to remove that patient from their list.
 This would generally only follow a warning that had failed to remedy the situation and we would normally give the patient a specific reason (in writing) for the removal.

 The NHS operates a Zero Tolerance Policy with regard to violence and abuse, the practice having the right to remove violent patients from the list with immediate effect in order to safeguard staff, patients and other persons attending the surgery.

 Violence in this context includes actual or threatened physical violence or verbal abuse which leads to fear for a person's safety.
 In the event of an occurrence of this nature, we are obliged to notify the patient in writing of their removal from the list and record in the patient medical record the reason for the removal.
-The CCG is then responsible for providing further medical care for such patients.
+The NHS Stafford and Surrounds Clinical Commissioning Group is then responsible for providing further medical care for such patients.